Supreme Court Issues Judicial Roster For September 07 To 11 - UrduPoint

 Supreme Court Issues Judicial Roster For September 07 To 11

-The Supreme Court (SC) on Friday issued a judicial roster for September 07 to 11.
+The Supreme Court (SC) has issued a judicial roster for the upcoming week starting from September 07 to 11

-ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Sep, 2020 ) :The Supreme Court (SC) on Friday issued a judicial roster for September 07 to 11.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Sep, 2020 ) :The Supreme Court (SC) has issued a judicial roster for the upcoming week starting from September 07 to 11.

 According to cause list no application for adjournment through fax/email will be placed before the Court.
 If any counsel is unable to appear for any reason, the Advocate-on-Record will be required to argue the case and no adjournment on any ground will be granted.